When it comes to the debate about the best beaches in NSW, the conversation is always around the north, south and east. Never the west.

 While it’s not a far walk from the carpark, it may be a little difficult for anyone with bad knees, as the track can be a little steep and uneven.
 For everyone else, it’s seriously so easy, and so worth the effort for the experience.

 And it’s not far from the Penrith CBD – it’s only about a 15 minute drive.

 Blue Mountains road trip

-If you are looking for a day trip or a weekend away, Blue Pool can be incorporated into the Blue Mountains Road Trip Itinerary – view or download the map here.
+If you are looking for a day trip or a weekend away, Blue Pool can be incorporated into your Blue Mountains Road Trip.